cdaller/security_taint_propagation/README.md

 rem set JAVA_ENDORSED_DIRS=%BASE_DIR%/security_taint_propagation_safehtml/target;%JAVA_ENDORSED_DIRS%
 ```
 setenv.sh is similar :-)

-2. start tomcat as usual
+then start tomcat as usual

 ### Output
 The tools are configured to print a warning to system.out whenever a security leak was detected (line breaks added for better readability):